YunChaoTsai/tenants-ui/README.md

-npm run cypress # to run any E2E tests npm run cypress:all # to run all E2E tests npm run commit # to commit the changes
+npm run cypress # to run any E2E tests npm run cypress:all # to run all E2E tests npm run commit # to commit the changes npm run release # to release a new version, make sure to have a personal token in your .env file
 ```